Jamesdai05/SnakeGame/ReadMe.md

 - Browser responsive design

+- Button interface(button to reset the game and button to pause the game)

 ## Items to be improved

 - User Interface of the game , pause, restart buttons can be added.